awslabs/amazon-accessible-rl-sdk/docs/start_here.md

 ## Problem Formulation

-Here is how `whatif` thinks about making decisions.
+Here is how A2RL thinks about making decisions.
 You will get the hang of it.

 ### Example 1: Traveling